A full explanation of rights and permissions for our published journal authors, including details about reprinting and archiving.

 How to Register for a Research Network Membership

 Navigating Fair Use and Permissions

 Any previously binding agreements with an agency, your employer, or any other commissioning party hold precedence over the author’s copyright from Common Ground Research Networks and are equally bound to the same copyright limitations as the author(s) as specified in the Publishing Agreement.

 Under the traditional publishing agreement option, the author(s) grant Common Ground Research Networks an exclusive international license to publish the work in all formats.
 Publication by any entity other than Common Ground Research Networks must be pre-approved through a reprint agreement with Common Ground Research Networks.
 The author(s) may make complimentary electronic or printed copies of the work for classes that they teach.
 They may archive a Pre-print without any restriction.
 The author(s) may also archive a Post-print version of the work to a closed, institution-only repository.
-In all cases, the work must be accompanied by a full citation.
-The author(s) and coauthor(s) may not post Publisher’s Version/PDF of the work to commercial repositories such as academia.edu or ResearchGate.
-They may post the title, the abstract, and a link to the Common Ground Research Networks' bookstore on these or any other websites.
+In all cases, the work must attribute the creator(s) and the publisher, including copyright terms, as indicated below in Section III, paragraph two.
+The author(s) and coauthor(s) may not post Publisher’s Version/PDF of the work to commercial repositories or social media sites such as academia.edu or ResearchGate.
+They may post the title, the abstract, and a link to the Common Ground bookstore on these or any other websites.

 With an exclusive license you retain copyright.
 Your work is credited as © The Author(s) but you license the control of all rights exclusively to Common Ground Research Networks.
 This means that all licensing requests including permissions are managed by Common Ground Research Networks.